 Research and teaching

 My research centers on income inequality, poverty, socio-economic mobility, and wealth inequality, especially in a cross-national perspective.
 I have recently spent much time trying to understand and quantify the importance of family background in the distribution of economic resources.

 I teach econometrics and methods for inequality analysis, mostly at the graduate (PhD level).

-Selected recent publications (links may require institutional access rights, alas)
+Selected publications (links may require institutional access rights, alas)

 The contribution of early-life vs. labour-market factors to intergenerational income persistence: a comparison of the UK and Sweden (with Anders Björklund and Martin Nybom) [See also RES's media briefing.]